 - This was the result of adding the "1985" title after most of the film had been completed, as a way of setting it before a number of insider-trading scandals that had unfolded over the time the film was made.

 - Satellite Love Interest: Darien Taylor.
-The role earned Daryl Hannah that year's Golden Raspberry Award, thus making this the only film to ever win both an Oscar and a Razzie.
+The role earned Daryl Hannah that year's Golden Raspberry Award for Worst Supporting Actress, thus making this the only film to ever win both an Oscar and a Razzie.

 - Oliver Stone even said he considered trading her with Sean Young, who plays Gekko's wife.
 Considering that Hannah later admitted her performance suffered because she disliked playing such a shallow character, and Young ended up stealing the costumes she wore after production wrapped because her part wasn't as big as she thought it would be, Stone probably should have.

 - Smug Snake: Subverted.
 Gordon Gekko is clearly in love with himself, but also remembers to Pet the Dog on occasion.